Masmiseim36/nxpSDK/boards/evkmimxrt1060/se_hostlib_examples/vcomSE050/readme.txt

 Board settings
 ==============
-- for OM- SE050ARD
+- for OM- SE050ARD & OM- SE051ARD use default jumper settings
-- SDA J15 Only Pin 1 & 2 connected using jumper
-- SCL J17 Only Pin 1 & 2 connected using jumper

 For SE050